-Loaned securities used in these transactions are expected to amount to between 0 % and 5 % of the fund assets.
+Loaned securities expected to be used in these transactions will total between 13.00 % and 18.00 % of the fund assets.
 The management company wishes to point out that this is merely an assessment based upon past experience.
 The actual volume of securities lending will depend on the market environment and may amount to between 0 % and 30 % of the fund assets.